miktemk/py-file-utils/README.md

 2. Enter start index X
 3. Enter end index Y
 4. Will generate files named `abc_X.txt`, ... `abc_5.txt`, `abc_6.txt`, ... and `abc_Y.txt`, all copies of `abc.txt`.
 Notice how the the range [X..Y] is X,Y-inclusive
+5. Sepatator "_" can be changed via SEPARATOR constant.
+Index can be ZFilled via ZFILL constant

 ---